otherPOM/Game-of-Life/README.md

 Input data is two numbers in one line.
 First is N (N>0): the size of the universe.
 The second is S: a number that you should use as the seed for your Random object.

+## Stage 2
+Evolution is controlled by two rules:

+A live cell survives if it has two or three live neighbors; otherwise, it dies of boredom (<2) or overpopulation (>3).

+A dead cell is reborn if it has exactly three live neighbors.

+The program should apply these rules to each cell in order to compute the next generation.

+At this stage, you should make several consecutive generations.
+For this, you have to store the state of the universe in memory.